 “Surprisingly, judges are fairly easy to find,” explains Shawn Grimes. ”There is a great tech community in Baltimore and the panel is made up of about one-half engineers or technologists and one-half educators or community members.
 The feedback we receive from the tech community is really positive!
 They are envious of the opportunities our youth have at such young ages.”

 “3D printing plays a large role in the FabSlam process.
 Teams have access to a variety of 3D printers at different locations through mentor relationships.
 At the Digital Harbor Foundation Tech Center, we used extensively a half-dozen or more different 3D printers,” says Coy.
-“The Afinia Desktop 3D Printer is a fantastic and very reliable printer — far more than [other brands] have been for us.
-We are really excited to continue to see this industry grow!”
+“The Afinia Desktop 3D Printer is a fantastic and very reliable printer — far more than

 “We have only been able to accomplish all of this due to the tremendous support we have received from the larger community.
 Our supporters buy into our vision because they visit our space and see what we are doing.
 They see that this is an amazing experience for young people who otherwise wouldn’t have these opportunities.
 They see that we are addressing a glaring gap in the current education system — bridging education and the workplace.
 Our work wouldn’t be possible without all of this!” says Coy.
 “Because of this support we are able to make all of our programs simply Pay-What-You-Can — which has successfully removed any financial barriers that would otherwise exist for these type of opportunities.
 Thanks to folks like Afinia and many others that have given in-kind as well!
 Our community space exists because of such organizations and individuals!”